 At other locations, including Penn State Abington, Penn State Altoona, Penn State Berks, Penn State Behrend, Penn State Harrisburg Nittany Village student residence areas, and Penn State Hazleton, room keys are issued to individual students.
-Each key has a unique key code and a "Do Not Duplicate" imprint.

 Residence hall windows, including those in student rooms, are mechanically fixed to open only a narrow distance and are lockable from the inside.
 Screens are installed at all windows.